Women's and Gender Studies

 WSTA03H3 Introduction to Feminist Theories and Thought

-2. WSTB05H3 Understanding Power and Knowledge in Research
+2. WSTB05H3 Power in Knowledge Production

 3. WSTB11H3 Intersections of Inequality